 \section{Introduction}

 Enveloped viruses, a group of viruses that includes SARS-CoV-2, Dengue, Influenza and HIV, are characterized by having an exterior lipid envelope that contains at least one type of glycoprotein on its surface \citep[Preface I]{Marsh2005} \citep{Marsh2006} \citep{Weissenhorn2007}.
-These proteins are essential for the entry of the virus into the host cell, because they enable the binding of the virus to receptors on the host cell and catalyse the fusion between the viral envelope and the host cell membrane.
+These proteins play an essential role during the virus entry into the host cell, enabling the binding of the virus to receptors on the host cell and catalysing the fusion between the viral envelope and the host cell membrane.

-In some viruses, one protein can induce both the binding to the host receptor and the fusion reaction, whereas in other viruses these tasks are executed by different proteins.
-Viral fusion proteins (VFP) are key players in a process called membrane fusion, in which the virus inserts its genetic material into their host cell, enabling it to replicate \citep{Apellaniz2014} \citep{Harrison2015}.
+In some viruses, a single protein can induce the binding to the host receptor and catalyze the fusion reaction, whereas other viruses require multiple proteins for these tasks.
+Viral fusion proteins (VFP) are key players in a process called membrane fusion, through which the virus inserts its genetic material into the host cell, enabling it to replicate \citep{Apellaniz2014} \citep{Harrison2015}.

-During membrane fusion, the two initially separate membrane bilayers, the viral envelope and the host cellular membrane, are brought into close contact so to they can merge themselves into one single membrane \citep{Baquero2013} \citep{White2008}.
-According to the currently most accepted model, after the initial apposition step, membrane fusion passes through a “hemi-fusion intermediate” phase, in which the outer leaflets of the two membranes are merged, but the distal ones are still not in contact.
-This hemi-fused step forms a stalk-like structure, diminishing the contact area to a minimum, lowering the work required to overcome hydration force repulsion.
+During membrane fusion, the viral envelope and the host cellular membrane are brought into close contact in order to merge into a single membrane \citep{Baquero2013} \citep{White2008}.
+According to the most widely accepted membrane fusion model, this process is initiated when the VFP binds to the host receptor.
+Triggered by an external stimulus, the protein becomes extended and inserts its fusion peptide (FPep) into the host membrane.
+The VFP folds back, which leads to the approximation of the two membranes.
+After this step, the mechanism passes through a hemifusion intermediate, which encompasses the fusion of the outer leflets of the membranes without the contact of the distal leaflets.
+This hemifused step forms a stalk-like structure, diminishing the contact area to a minimum, lowering the work required to overcome hydration force repulsion.
 Finally, fusion of the unattached inner leaflets occurs, which starts to form a hydrophilic pore that will eventually enlarge, connecting the 2 initially separated intermembrane volumes \citep{Apellaniz2014} \citep{Harrison2015} \citep{Hughson1995} \citep{Teissier2007}.

-An enveloped virus has multiple copies of at least one VFP in its pre-fusion conformation on its outer membrane, which needs to be converted (through a environmental stimulus trigger) into a membrane embedded pre-hairpin and then to the final fusion-competent conformation, which is referred as a trimer-of-hairpins, so that the fusion reaction can happen \citep[pp. 27-28]{Marsh2005} \citep{White2008}.
-VFPs are fundamental for membrane fusion to occur due to the high kinetic barrier that must be overcome during the process.
-VFPs are the catalyst that enables the virus to overcome this energetic barrier \citep{Harrison2015} \citep{Teissier2007}.